leigit/Gulp-Sass-Starter/README.md

 This project uses [Gulp]() to watch for changes in HTML, Sass, JS, images.
 Whenever a file is changed, the project is recompiled.

-Here are the file locations:

-SCSS - `app/scss`
-JS - `app/js`
-Images - `app/images`

-Run this command to get the dev server up and running
+Run this command to compile sass and run the browsersync dev server

 ~~~
 $ gulp